Tolulope-Faseyiku/Power-Station-Analysis/README.md

 ## OBJECTIVES
-This project contains data from the Renewable Energy Planning Database (REPD)
+This project contains data from the Renewable Energy Planning Database (REPD), managed by Barbour ABI on behalf of the Department of Business, Energy and Industrial Strategies